chef/automate/components/docs-chef-io/content/automate/ha_components.md

 ## Automate-ha-haproxy

-Aids in sending a request to the leader node and is placed on **postgres** cluster.
+Aids in sending a request to the leader node and is placed on the **postgres** cluster.

 ## Automate-ha-pgleaderchk